Finance Department Jobs

 The Collections Specialist is responsible for collections of outstanding accounts receivable dollars from the existing client base and all other aspects of collections, resolving customer billing problems and reducing accounts receivable delinquency.
 The Collection Specialist report to the Accounts Receivable Manager.

-You can view current open positions on our career page.
+You can view current open positions on our job openings page.